Visiting Yosemite in August

 benefits of visiting in august

 In addition to all the roads being open, all the trails are open as well, giving visitors the ability to spread out and not congregate all in one place.
-With so many trails in the park, if you go far enough you will find one that isn’t busy.
-The cables are up on Half Dome and there is a ton of hiking around Glacier Point that offers stunning views of the valley.
-Backpacking is also ideal in August since the snow has melted from high country, and you can experience the best of the backcountry on multi-night trips without having to haul around extra winter gear or have the expertise to camp in winter.
-August is a fantastic time for new backpackers to try get into the backcountry as the difficulty of snowstorms and snowfields are both removed, and you can focus on enjoying your trip.
-Backpacking is a great way to visit Yosemite in the summer and be able to get away from the crowds as they continue to thin out the farther into the back country you go.
+With so many trails in the park, if you go far enough, you will find one that isn’t busy.
+The cables are up on Half Dome, and ample hiking around Glacier Point offers stunning views of the valley.

-Besides hiking and backpacking conditions being ideal, summer is the only time when Yosemite water sports are operational.
-There is whitewater rafting just outside the park or you can rent a float/raft from Curry Village and gently drift down the Merced.
+Besides ideal hiking and backpacking conditions, summer is the only time Yosemite water sports are operational.
+There is whitewater rafting just outside the park, or you can rent a float/raft from Curry Village and gently drift down the Merced.
 After the warm summer days, you might welcome a plunge into the chilly waters.

 drawbacks of visiting in august

 Overall, however, August doesn’t have that many downsides to visiting Yosemite, which is why it’s so busy.
-Everyone wants to come for the best weather and during vacation season.
-So be prepared for a huge crowds.
-If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to still enjoy your time in the park.
-Listed below are the best ways for escaping the crowds in the summer:
+Everyone wants to come for the best weather and during the vacation season.
+So be prepared for huge crowds.
+If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to enjoy your time there.
+Listed below are the best ways to escape the crowds in the summer:

 1. Get an early start: the earlier you rise, the more of the park you have to yourself before the crowds arrive.